HDI-Project/FeatureHub/docs/src/deployment.md

 - `DISCOURSE_FEATURE_CATEGORY_NAME` : Category for new features to be posted to on Discourse.
 Posts to this category will only be visible by members of the feature group (above) and administrators.
+- `USE_DISCOURSE`: flag to use Discourse integration (`"yes"`).
+If Discourse integration is enabled, then forum posts are created for each feature that is successfully added.

 ### Userlist